M. A. Ganapathy: Vir Chakra

 On 22 November 1971, at about 1450 hours order was given to intercept four Pakistani aircraft which had intruded into our territory.
 Flight Lieutenant Mandepanda Appachu Ganapathy who was detailed to fly as No. 3 in a formation of 4 Gnat aircraft proceeded to intercept the enemy.
-On sighting the enemy aircraft, he skillfully maneuvered his section and got behind one Sabre Jet and shot it down.
+On sighting the enemy aircraft, he maneuvered his section and got behind one Sabre Jet and shot it down.

-In this action, Flight Lieutenant Mandepanda Appachu Ganapathy displayed gallantry, professional skill and devotion to duty of a high order.